hashicorp/design-system/website/docs/components/form/text-input/partials/guidelines/guidelines.md

 ## Error validation

-For error validation recommendations, refer to the [Primitives](/components/form/primitives) documentation.
+For error validation recommendations, refer to the [Form patterns](/patterns/form-patterns) documentation.

 ## Content